169 Marlborough

 169 Marlborough is located on the north side of Marlborough, between Dartmouth and Exeter, with 167 Marlborough to the east and 171 Marlborough to the west.

-169 Marlborough was designed by architects Robert Gould Shaw and George Russell Shaw (of the firm of Shaw and Shaw) for their mother, Hannah (Buck) Shaw, the widow of attorney Samuel Parkman Shaw, and was in built in 1878-1879 by Standish & Woodbury, masons.
+169 Marlborough was built as the home of Hannah (Buck) Shaw, the widow of attorney Samuel Parkman Shaw, the parents of the architects, Robert Gould Shaw and George Russell Shaw, who designed the house.
 Hannah Shaw is shown as the owner on the original building permit application, dated July 9, 1878.

 Hannah Shaw purchased the 27 foot wide lot for 169 Marlborough on June 15, 1878, from Henry Lee.
 It was composed of a 24 foot parcel to the west, part of a 50 foot wide lot he had purchased from the Commonwealth of Massachusetts on April 25, 1871, and a 3 foot wide parcel at the east, part of a 30 foot wide lot he had purchased from Eben D. Jordan on May 1, 1871.
 The lot purchased from Eben D. Jordan was the western portion of a 100 foot wide lot he had acquired from William Thomas on March 9, 1870.
 William Thomas had acquired the lot on November 2, 1869, from the Commonwealth of Massachusetts.